Outreach and link building are among the hottest digital marketing topics, alongside technical SEO.

 In order to reclaim your links, you must find them first.

 When it comes to broken links internally, things are rather simple, and you don’t need fancy tools to fix the problem.
 A simple free plugin such as Yoast SEO would do the trick.

 However, in order to find missing backlinks, you will need to invest some time, research, and funds into SEO tools such as Ahrefs or Majestic.

 As part of my link-building strategy, I was using Ahrefs myself, so in the following chapter, I will review different possibilities and reasons I encountered for the backlink to be removed.

-If you are using different software, the errors reported will essentially be the same, but the error names could vary from platform to platform.
+If you use different software, the errors reported will essentially be the same, but the names could vary from platform to platform.

 How to find broken backlinks

 When using Ahrefs, you can find the list of lost backlinks by typing your domain in their Site Explorer.
 In your Backlink Profile, you will find Broken Backlinks under the menu.